-fective management under Water Code, Chapter 36?
-Yes undaries provide for effective management of Trinity aquifer ?
-Yes lequate funding for operation and maintenance expenses ?
-Yes undaries provide for effective management of Trinity aquifer ?
+Is there effective management under Water Code, Chapter 36?
+Yes Do boundaries provide for effective management of Trinity aquifer?
+Yes Is there adequate funding for operation and maintenance expenses?
 Yes

 The Executive Director notes that both of these options cause some financial risk for the TCEQ to pay for election cost if the actions to add the territories to an existing GCD are eventually defeated by the voters.